Baby (Justin Bieber song): Live performances

-Bieber premiered an acoustic version of the song on MuchMusic.
+Bieber first premiered the song performing on the MuchMusic series Live at Much on December 28, 2009.
 He sang the song on VH1's Pepsi Super Bowl Fan Jam, along with other performers Rihanna, JoJo and Timbaland, and on CBS' The Early Show as a part of their Super Bowl programming.
 He performed the song the first time with Ludacris on BET's SOS: Saving Ourselves – Help for Haiti Telethon, on February 6, 2010, which also aired on VH1, and MTV.
 During the chorus, he changed the lyrics to "Baby, baby, Haiti", to show support for the cause, and the reason everyone came together for the show.
 In the week of his album release, he performed the song on The View and 106 & Park.
 Bieber also performed the song at the 2010 Kids Choice Awards on March 27.
 Bieber performed the song along with "U Smile" on the eighteenth episode of season thirty five of Saturday Night Live.
 Bieber performed an acoustic rendition of the song along with a freestyle by good friend Drake at the 2010 Juno Awards.
 In April 2010, Bieber noted that due to his voice changing, he could no longer hit all the notes in "Baby", and for live performances, the key is lowered.
-Bieber performed the song live in Sydney, Australia on April 26, 2010, in the Sunrise studios after his public performance was cancelled.
+Bieber performed the song live in Sydney, Australia, on April 26, 2010, in the Sunrise studios after his public performance was cancelled.
 Bieber also performed the song on May 11, 2010, on The Oprah Winfrey Show.
 Bieber performed the song on June 4, 2010, on the Today Show along with "Never Say Never", "Somebody to Love", and "One Time".
 He performed the song with "Somebody to Love" at the 2010 MuchMusic Video Awards.

-Cover versions
+Cover versions and samples

 Jazz pianist Jacky Terrasson covered "Baby" with his trio on his 2012 album Gouache.

+The song was also covered by Relient K in 2011 for their cover album Is For Karaoke.
+It was also covered by "Weird Al" Yankovic in the polka medley, "Polka Face" in the same year for his 2011 album Alpocalypse.

+It was sampled 40 times.
+In 2012, Alexa Ilacad, Mika Dela Cruz, Noemi Oineza and Angel Sy, AKA T.O.P., sampled this song for their single "Crush".

 Parody versions

 Yes We Canberra released a parody version satirising then Opposition leader Tony Abbott during the lead-up to the 2010 Australian federal election.

-In the 2012 film Diary of a Wimpy Kid: Dog Days, Greg Heffley's older brother Rodrick (portrayed by Devon Bostick) performs a hard rock cover of the song with his band, Löded Diper, in an attempt to impress his love interest Heather Hills (older sister of Greg's love interest, Holly) during her Sweet 16th party.
+In the 2012 film Diary of a Wimpy Kid: Dog Days, Greg Heffley's older brother Rodrick (portrayed by Devon Bostick) performs a hard rock cover of the song with his band, Löded Diper, in an attempt to impress his love interest Heather Hills (older sister of Greg's love interest, Holly) during her sweet sixteen party.
 His performance causes the event to end in disaster.

 In the Annoying Orange episode, "OMG" (parody of TMZ), there is a clip of Justin Bieberry (portrayal of Bieber) singing a parody version called "Gravy".